 Response

-This rulemaking focuses on pathogen limits for digestate.
-DEQ may address testing for non-pathogen pollutants in finished compost materials in a subsequent rulemaking.
-In the interim, DEQ will continue to monitor feedstock types and volumes and operations plans through existing solid waste and composting rules,; as well as other existing solid waste and hazardous waste rules.
+This rulemaking focuses on pathogen limits for digestate and does not change any other requirements that apply to digestate.

 Comment 5

 DEQ includes in its “Documents relied on for rulemaking” an EPA publication titled Control of Pathogens and Vector Attraction in Sewage Sludge, which says little about pathogen reduction after soil application, but what it does say is not encouraging: Table 2-4 shows that both bacteria and viruses survive longer in soil than the 30-day restriction on harvest, grazing, and access.
 There is no evidence that DEQ considered or analyzed any common manure‐application procedures, such as applying digestate to bare soil before planting corn, which could affect the reduction in pathogens they hope for after eliminating testing requirements required by OAR.